That’s right. I’m saying don’t go to University – Start a business instead!

-This is an extraordinary sum, and has prompted me to question why there is no debate or even discussion about whether or not young bright people should start their own businesses instead of going to university.
+This is an extraordinary sum and has prompted me to question why there is no debate or even discussion about whether or not young bright people should start their own businesses instead of going to university.

-However, I also believe that there is a strong minority whose aspiration is to start a business of their own, and in a context in which graduates are likely to be paying debts into their fifties I feel it is about time that there was some debate as to whether entrepreneurialism could provide a genuine alternative for those motivated in that direction.
+However, I also believe that there is a strong minority whose aspiration is to start a business of their own, and in a context in which graduates are likely to be paying debts into their fifties, I feel it is about time that there was some debate as to whether entrepreneurialism could provide a genuine alternative for those motivated in that direction.

-I was recently approached by two schools to speak about entrepreneurialism to fourteen and fifteen year olds as the subject now does appear on their curricula, and made it clear that I would be encouraging students to think about starting their own businesses.
+I was recently approached by two schools to speak about entrepreneurialism to fourteen and fifteen-year-olds as the subject now does appear on their curricula, and made it clear that I would be encouraging students to think about starting their own businesses.

 The posh school said that all of their students were very bright and wouldn’t want anyone to dissuade them from going to university.
 The poor school said their students often struggled and they didn’t want anyone denting their (already fragile) aspirations to go into higher education.

 Following this experience, I followed up and spoke to many parents, teachers and school administrators and it has become extremely clear that the educational system is wholly geared towards pushing students towards further education and other career aspirations, particularly entrepreneurialism, are discounted and even discouraged.